Dendekky/modern-stack-hackathon/project_plan.md

 - Suggested AI reply is drafted.
 - **Knowledge Base**: Pre-scraped Convex, Resend, and Firecrawl docs provide context.
 - AI reply enriched with relevant snippets from official documentation.
-- Agent sees AI-powered suggestions with "Upgrade to Pro" upsell.
  - Once sent, AI responses appear in the conversation thread visible to both agents and customers.
  - Customer opens **Ticket Detail** to view live status and conversation timeline.